Blog

 The output voltage is a rail-to-rail output and is proportional to the power supply pin.
 Therefore, if a 3.3V power supply is used, the output range is 0-3.3V.
 If a 5V power supply is used, the output range is 0-5V.

-2、What should wedo if the output voltage of MCP4725 is unstable/noisy?
+What should we do if the output voltage of MCP4725 is unstable/noisy?

 ① Power supply interference